 Croatia’s National Parks

-There are about eight different national parks in Croatia, all of are them beautiful and inspiring.
+There are about eight different national parks in Croatia, all beautiful and inspiring.
 However, Krka National Park is one quite worthy of mention.
 It was named after the Krka River, which is quite popular for its many waterfalls and was originally created as a form of protection for the river.